-Chinese Medicine and acupuncture for skin conditions like eczema, psoriasis & acne.
+Chinese Medicine and acupuncture: Can it help skin conditions like eczema, psoriasis & acne?

 Some other coping tips include: – avoiding big temperature changes i.e. try not to over heat or overcool your home using heaters and air conditioning.
 Use extra layers and peel off the layers when the weather is cool or hot.
-Some heating and air con is ok of course, but moderation is the key. – avoid perfumed cosmetics and bath emollients, shampoos etc (2,3). – enjoy a healthy diet and get in some de-stressing type of exercise routine.
+Some heating and air con is ok of course, but moderation is the key. – avoid perfumed cosmetics and bath emollients, shampoos etc (4,5). – enjoy a healthy diet and get in some de-stressing type of exercise routine.
 We, as TCM practitioners, appreciate the role of stress in the role of eczema attacks; we hear patients tell us that stress makes the condition worse.
-Whilst we need more larger scale trials to understand the role that acupuncture may have in reducing stress, the British Acupuncture Council mentions some positive findings on their website http://www.acupuncture.org.uk/a-to-z-of-conditions/a-to-z-of-conditions/stress.html (5).
+Whilst we need more larger scale trials to understand the role that acupuncture may have in reducing stress, the British Acupuncture Council has some interesting information on their website http://www.acupuncture.org.uk/a-to-z-of-conditions/a-to-z-of-conditions/stress.html (6).

 Psoriasis is seen as an chronic inflammatory disease and can present as one of five different ‘types’.
 The type that we are all probably most familiar with is ‘Plaque Psoriasis’, which presents with raised pink patches which are covered in a silvery, scaly build up of dead skin cells.
 These patches are likely to appear anywhere on the body but are likely to appear on the outside of the knees, elbows, face, and lower back.
 The plaques found in psoriasis are seen as well defined and raised, versus what are often less well defined blemishes in eczema.
 Generally, there is a greater degree of inflammation in psoriasis than in eczema.
 Patients will describe various sensation relating to their Psoriasis – itching, burring, pricking and stinging.
 There are generally 5 types of Psoriasis :

--Stress – Trauma, such as scratches or scrapes, sunburns – Medications.
+– Trauma, such as scratches or scrapes, sunburns

 How does a pimple occur?
 Each hair arises from a tube or follicle in the skin which has an opening at the skin’s surface ( pores ) and a ‘base’ under the skin called a gland .
 The gland produces sebum which helps collect and propel dead skin cells up through the follicle to the exterior where it can be exfoliated and washed away.
 Excessive sebum however, can cause this opening (pore) to become blocked at the surface, resulting in an excess of sebum or oil under the skins surface.